Matthes-Baer/nvim_config/README.md

 - `<s-down>` would be Shift + down_arrow
 - `<M-s>` would be meta key (oftentimes Alt key)
 - Use Mason (package manager for NeoVim) to install language servers, linters, formatters, and other developer tools
-- You can use `:cd` within NeoVim to switch the cwd
+- You can use `:cd` within NeoVim to switch the cwd.
+This will also automatically update the NeoTree view.
 - See the current cwd: `:pwd`
 - To set the cwd to the directory of the currently open file: `:cd %:p:h`
 - Use `<s-k>` on anything code-related holding information to get the info you probably know from VS Code when hovering over it